 3.14.1.
 Any major changes in land use.
-No N/A If yes, will that impact be high, medium or low?
+No N/A If yes, will that impact be high, medium, or low?
 If yes, what are the mitigation measures?
 3.14.2.
 Any curtailment of other beneficial issues.
-No N/A If yes, will that impact be high, medium or low?
+No N/A If yes, will that impact be high, medium, or low?
 If yes, what are the mitigation measures?
 3.14.3.
 Any property value impacts with land use implications.
-No N/A If yes, will that impact be high, medium or low?
+No N/A If yes, will that impact be high, medium, or low?
 If yes, what are the mitigation measures?
 3.14.4.
 Any other land use impacts?
-No N//A If yes, will that impact be high, medium or low?
+No N//A If yes, will that impact be high, medium, or low?
 If yes, what are the mitigation measures?
 3.15.
 Trans sportation Impacts (during construction and operation.)
 3.15.1.
 Substantial impacts on existing transportation systems (rail, water, Yes Low road, air or pedestrian - both public and private), altering present patterns of circulation, modal split or movement of people and/or goods.
-If yes, will that impact be high, medium or low?
+If yes, will that impact be high, medium, or low?
 If yes, what are the mitigation measures?
 There will be minor impact on road users and pedestrians during the construction.
-Appropriate traffic control measures will be in place to guide road users and ensure traffic safety.
-2 15 2 Directly or indirectly encourages additional traffic 3.15.2.
+Appropriate traffic control measures will be in place to guide road users, pedestrians and ensure traffic safety.
+3.15.2.
 Directly or indirectly encourages additional traffic. a) During construction.
-No N/A INO IN/A If yes, will that impact be high, medium or low?
+No N/A If yes, will that impact be high, medium, or low?
 If yes, what are the mitigation measures?

 b) During operation.
-No N/A If yes, will that impact be high, medium or low?
+No N/A If yes, will that impact be high, medium, or low?
 If yes, what are the mitigation measures?
 3.15.3.
 Increases demand for parking (off and on street including residential areas.)
-No N/A If yes, will that impact be high, medium or low?
+No N/A If yes, will that impact be high, medium, or low?
 If yes, what are the mitigation measures?
 3.15.4.
 Any other impacts on transport or traffic.
-No N/A 2112111 If yes, will that impact be high, medium or low?
+No N/A If yes, will that impact be high, medium, or low?
 If yes, what are the mitigation measures?
-4. Cumulative Impacts maintenance impacts through time.
-No N/A • s, will that impact be high, medium or low?
-If yes s, what mitigation measures will be applied?
-4.1.1.
+0 Lucia da 4.
+Cumulative • · · · · · · · · · · · · · · · · · · · naintenance impacts through time. , will that impact be high, medium, or low?
+No N/A - , what mitigation measures will be applied? ii yes , what miligation measures will be applied: 4.4.4 N1/A 4.1.1.
 Any cumulative impacts through time.
-No N/A 7.1.1.
-E.g. Undertaking the project again and again 140 14/7 i.e. reclaiming the estuary to develop a car park - eventually there isn't any estuary left as it will be all car park? i.e. Irrigating an oval with treated effluent, eventually the salt levels might accumulate in the soil and kill the grass.
-If yes, will that impact be high, medium or low?
+No N/A E.g. Undertaking the project again and again i.e. reclaiming the estuary to develop a car park - eventually there isn't any estuary left as it will be all car parks? i.e. Irrigating an oval with treated effluent, eventually the salt levels might accumulate in the soil and kill the grass.
+If yes, will that impact be high, medium, or low?
 If yes, what mitigation measures will be applied?